montysecurity/C2-Tracker/README.md

 # C2 Tracker

 This repo houses the code I made to mine various C2/malware IPs from Shodan.
-The searches used were sourced from [Michael Koczwara's](https://michaelkoczwara.medium.com/) and [@BushidoToken's (Will's)](https://twitter.com/BushidoToken) research (see references below).
+Most of the searches used were sourced from [Michael Koczwara's](https://michaelkoczwara.medium.com/) and [@BushidoToken's (Will's)](https://twitter.com/BushidoToken) research (see references below).
 Huge thanks to the both of them!

 ## What do I track?